 Variations

-Besides the old-fashioned eggnog, you can try other numerous types to suit different flavors and dietary preferences.
+You can try numerous other types of eggnog to suit different flavors and dietary preferences.